All good things eventually come to an end, but in the realm of relationships, many good things appear to end before their time.

 Relationships are alive.
 They require nurturing, attention and constant maintenance.
 They are just like delicate plants.
 Treat them as such, and your relationship will thrive.

 I hope this advice proves to be useful.
 I use a lot of this advice in my own relationship with Sol, and it makes all of the difference.
 So I know how complicated love can get and how exhausting it can sometimes seem.
-But if you’ve found that your relationship is worth it, nourish it with every fibre of your being.
+But if you’ve found that your relationship is worth it, nourish it with every fiber of your being.
 If all else fails, you will be proud that you tried at least.